Asian Studies Major

 Classical Sociological Theory

 The senior experience is designed to enable students to synthesize what they have learned during their time at SJU, and will typically take the form of a research seminar and/or thesis.
-The expectation is that these papers would be nominated to be presented at the Greater Philadelphia Asian Studies consortium conference each spring.
+Students are strongly encouraged to present their work at the Greater Philadelphia Asian Studies Consortium conference each spring.

 1. Two sequential intermediate classes (200-level) in the same Asian language (each course consisting of a minimum of three semester credit hours) at SJU or another US institution.